braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/npaw.md

 # NPAW

-{:.subintro}
-[NPAW](https://nicepeopleatwork.com/), also knows as _Nice People at Work_, is an intelligent data analytics platform that provides actionable insights to leading online media professionals.
+> [NPAW](https://nicepeopleatwork.com/), also knows as _Nice People at Work_, is an intelligent data analytics platform that provides actionable insights to leading online media professionals.
 With NPAW's YOUBORA tool suite, Braze customers can now leverage a predictive and robust AI to greater understand customer behavior and drive engagement across platforms.

 # Prerequisites